vllm-project/vllm/docs/source/serving/openai_compatible_server.md

 #### Mistral Models
 Supported models:
 * `mistralai/Mistral-7B-Instruct-v0.3`

-There are several known issues with tool-calling in Mistral models:
+* Possibly mistral-large and mixtral?
+These have not been tested at the time of this writing.

-* Attempting to generate > 1 tool call at a time usually results in a parser failure, since the model generates the calls in an unpredictable format due to the aforementioned chat template issue. **This can be mitigated by setting the `temperature` to `0` in the OpenAI-style API call** - do this, and tool calls (including parallel ones) are **far** more consistent
+There is a several known with tool-calling in Mistral models:
 * Mistral function-calling / tool use generates calls with _single_ quotes `'` instead of double quotes `"`.
 As a result, tool call generations can't be handled as JSON by the parser automatically without using `eval`, which would present security issues for vLLM users.
 As a result, to support Mistral tool calls, we find-and-replace single-quotes